‘I’d crawl if I have to’: Palestinians eager to return to northern Gaza

 Israel’s far-right settler movement has even pushed for the permanent ethnic cleansing of Palestinians and the establishment of illegal settlements in the region, the home of the enclave’s largest urban area before the war, Gaza City.

-Vast swathes of northern Gaza now appear uninhabitable, but Ansaf has heard that her home, whilse severely damaged, is still standing.
+Vast swathes of northern Gaza now appear uninhabitable, but Ansaf has heard that her home, while severely damaged, is still standing.

 “According to my neighbours, only one room and a bathroom in my house remain intact, but to me, that’s heaven compared to a life in displacement,” she said with a broad smile.